FNNDSC/oxidicom/README.md

 The environment variable `OXIDICOM_PACS_ADDRESS` should be a dictionary of AE titles to their IPv4 sockets (IP address and port number).

-The PACS server address for a client AE title is used to lookup the `NumberOfSeriesRelatedInstances`.
+The PACS server address for a client AE title is used to look up the `NumberOfSeriesRelatedInstances`.
 For example, suppose `OXIDICOM_PACS_ADDRESS={BCH="1.2.3.4:4242"}`.
 When we receive DICOMs from `BCH`, `oxidicom` will do a C-FIND to `1.2.3.4:4242`, asking them what is the `NumberOfSeriesRelatedInstances` for the received DICOMs.
 When we receive DICOMs from `MGH`, the PACS address is unknown, so `oxidicom` will set